-Regarding the first target, the metric selected to monitor the implementation of our strategy is the Carbon Intensity (per EVIC).
+The metric we selected to monitor the implementation of its target is the Carbon Intensity (per EVIC).

-- an investment allocation that has favored companies more virtuous in the energy transition, by reducing at the same time the exposure to high carbon intensive companies.
+- an investment allocation that favoured the most virtuous companies in the energy transition and reduced at the same time the exposure to high carbon-intensive companies and activity sectors;

-- a decrease in the CO2 emission of the companies in the portfolio, due also to the COVID 19 pandemic effects on the global economy starting from 2020, which led to a drop in the productive activity of some sectors.
+- a decrease in the companies' GHG emissions, also due to the Covid-19 pandemic effects on the global economy starting from 2020, which led to a drop in the activity of some sectors.

 Despite the positive results achieved so far, we envisage certain challenges we will face and strictly monitor in the next years: the decrease in GHG emissions linked to the pandemic experienced as of year-end 2022 is largely due to an extraordinary event, meaning that the post-Covid-19 recovery would lead to an increase in the companies’ GHG emissions, offsetting the previous years’ pandemic-induced decline.
 The war in Ukraine generated an energy crisis in 2022 for European utilities, which had to rely more on coal for electricity generation (to replace Russian gas), leading to a potential increase in the GHG emissions.